 Charlie's is a small Mexican restaurant in the tri-cities serving traditional home made Mexican Food in a cozy atmosphere.
+Charlie's serves lunch and dinner Tuesday to Saturday from 12pm on.

 My wife and I dine at Charlie's on a regular basis.
 The food is consistently very good.
 Chicken enchiladas verdes are my favourite, and my wife gets the vegetarian soft tacos.
 The guacamole is really good, as is the salsa, and they always come with fresh home-made tortilla chips.
 Charlie is very entertaining and helpful in the restaurant, and Isabel is always busy in the kitchen.
 I'm surprised by the negative reviews, but they are from a while ago.
 We have never had a problem there.
 Check it out!